 If you have been accused of sexual misconduct, relationship violence, stalking, or other forms of interpersonal violence, you have support available to you.
 Just as your accuser has the right to have a support person, so do you.

-You can contact the Office of Sexual Violence Prevention and Title IX Support to request a Title IX Resource Navigator who will act as a supportive resource.
+You can contact The SAFE Office to request a Title IX Resource Navigator who will act as a supportive resource.
 This person will be able to help you determine what your next steps are, give you information about the process, and will accompany you to any meetings you may have with Student Judicial Programs.

 You may also choose to have someone else act as your support person, such as a friend, family member, or other trusted person.
 You can have both a Resource Navigator and an additional support person.